-- Members of staff are aware that concerns may arise in many different contexts and can vary greatly in terms of their nature and seriousness.
+Members of staff are aware that concerns may arise in many different contexts and can vary greatly in terms of their nature and seriousness.
 The indicators of child abuse and neglect can vary from child to child.
-Children develop and mature at different rates, so what appears to be worrying behaviour for a younger child might be normal for an older child. - It is important to recognise that indicators of abuse and neglect do not automatically mean a child is being abused however all concerns should be taken seriously and explored by the DSL on a case by case basis. - Cranbrook School recognises that some children have additional or complex needs and may require access to intensive or specialist services to support them. - Parental behaviors' may also indicate child abuse or neglect, so staff should also be alert to parentchild interactions or concerning parental behaviours; this could include parents who are under the influence of drugs or alcohol or if there is a sudden change in their mental health. - Children may report abuse happening to themselves, their peers or their family members.
+Children develop and mature at different rates, so what appears to be worrying behaviour for a younger child might be normal for an older child.
+It is important to recognise that indicators of abuse and neglect do not automatically mean a child is being abused however all concerns should be taken seriously and explored by the DSL on a case by case basis.

+- Cranbrook School recognises that some children have additional or complex needs and may require access to intensive or specialist services to support them. - Parental behaviors' may also indicate child abuse or neglect, so staff should also be alert to parentchild interactions or concerning parental behaviours; this could include parents who are under the influence of drugs or alcohol or if there is a sudden change in their mental health. - Children may report abuse happening to themselves, their peers or their family members.
 All reports made by children to staff will be taken seriously and will be responded to in line with this policy. - Safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children offsite.
 Children can be at risk of abuse or exploitation in situations outside their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence. - By understanding the indicators or abuse and neglect, we can respond to problems as early as possible and provide the right support and services for the child and their family. - Technology can be a significant component in many safeguarding and wellbeing issues.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence. - Technology can be a significant component in many safeguarding and wellbeing issues.
 Children are at risk of abuse online as well as face to face and in many cases, abuse will take place concurrently via online channels and in daily life.
 Children can also abuse their peers online. - If deemed necessary by the Head or by staff authorised by the Head following a concern about a child's safety or welfare, the searching and screening of children and confiscation of any items, including electronic devices, will be managed in line with the school/college 'Searching, Screening and Confiscation' Policy and behaviour policy, which is informed by the DfE 'Searching, screening and confiscation at school' guidance.